1g4-mirror/pv/docs/DEVELOPERS.md

 at compile time.
 Also, on Debian at least, both "`LC_ALL`" and "`LANGUAGE`" must be set.

+To find untranslated strings in a language that's already supported but which you can help with gaps in, use this command:

+    msgattrib --untranslated < po/fr.po

+replacing "`po/fr.po`" as appropriate.

 To add a new language, create the new message catalogue file under "`po/`" by copying "`po/pv.pot`" to "`po/xx.po`", where "`xx`" is the language code, and adjusting it.
 The "`.pot`" file is generated automatically by "`make`".